-- Instantiate the listener class that you created. - (Optional) Instantiate and configure one of the JDK's filter classes or instantiate a custom class. - Register the listener and filter by passing the MBean's object name, listener class, and filter class to the MBeanServerConnection.addNotificationListener (ObjectName name, ObjectName listener, NotificationFilter filter, Object handback) method.
+- 4. (Optional) Instantiate and configure one of the JDK's filter classes or instantiate a custom class. - 5.
+Register the listener and filter by passing the MBean's object name, listener class, and filter class to the MBeanServerConnection.addNotificationListener (ObjectName name, ObjectName listener, NotificationFilter filter, Object handback) method.